Artist and photographer who since 1984 has photographed the hands of American artists.

-Artists‘ Hands began in 1984 in New York City, during a time when Jean-Michel Basquait was on the cover of The New York Times Magazine, an honor usually bestowed to someone much older, and the current art scene was all a flutter about the new generation of under 22 year old artists.
+Artists‘ Hands began in 1984 in New York City, during a time when Jean-Michel Basquiat was on the cover of The New York Times Magazine, an honor usually bestowed to someone much older, and the current art scene was all a flutter about the new generation of under 22 year old artists.
 Artists like me, then 29, were considered over the hill and artists in their 40s weren‘t even being considered.
 Since these notions seemed absurd to me, I had to retrace my steps living through this current event art history and seek out those artists I knew to be substantial and reacquaint myself with their new art.
-That is not to say that I didn‘t think that Basquait wasn‘t worthy, he was a great artist for sure.
+That is not to say that I didn‘t think that Basquiat wasn‘t worthy, he was a great artist for sure.
 Artists‘ Hands, the concept emerged as a result and gave me direct contact with artists I admired and an opportunity to document a part of our talking shop experience to inspire our mutual development as artists.

 Each artists‘ hands portrait session is a Happening, an arrangement of preplanned elements: The concept first, to honor the artist who devotes all of their life time to developing their vision, a result of our planned meeting, that we are collaborating on, and finally I give each artist one of three artists proofs in exchange for their time and collaboration.